-We’ve seen three stories in the media in just the past several days, of people who were born and raised Amish – but ended up leaving the church under widely differing circumstances.
+Below are three stories of people who were born and raised Amish – but ended up leaving the church under widely differing circumstances.

-First a note: when we speak about “leaving the Amish”, this can mean more than one thing (at least the way it is used in the media).
+First a note: when we speak about “leaving the Amish”, this can mean more than one thing:

 I would even include another category considering one of today’s stories – those individuals whose families left the Amish when they were young children, so they essentially had no say in the matter.